Microchip-MPLAB-Harmony/wireless_pic32cxbz_wbz/readme.md

 - [Microchip MPLAB® Harmony](https://www.microchip.com/mplab/mplab-harmony)
 - [Microchip MPLAB® Harmony Pages](https://microchip-mplab-harmony.github.io/)

-This repository contains the MPLAB® Harmony 3 replaceme solutions and example applications.
-Quickly incorporate connectivity to your designs with replaceme ICs, modules, software and development kits that make connecting effortless for your customers.
-Our comprehensive replaceme portfolio has the technology to meet your range, data rate, interoperability, frequency and topology needs.
+This repository contains the MPLAB® Harmony 3 wireless system solutions.
+Quickly incorporate connectivity to your designs with wireless ICs, modules, software and development kits that make connecting effortless for your customers.
+Our comprehensive wireless portfolio has the technology to meet your range, data rate, interoperability, frequency and topology needs.
 Refer to the following links for release notes, training materials, and interface reference information.

 - [Release Notes](./release_notes.md)
 - [MPLAB® Harmony License](mplab_harmony_license.md)